-The College Panhellenic Council, as part of its annual review and in consultation with the fraternity/sorority advisor, chapter advisors and the NPC area advisor, should evaluate:
+After the Recruitment Style Assessment is complete, the College Panhellenic, in consultation with the fraternity/sorority advisor, chapter advisors and the NPC area advisor, should evaluate:

-- Recruitment trends.

-- Marketing to potential new members.

-- Recruitment statistics for the past three years.

-- Changes in past and current enrollment of women on campus and future projections.

-- Interest in sorority life.
+- Recommended format based on the Recruitment Style Assessment Recruitment trends. - Marketing to potential new members. - Changes in past and current enrollment of women on campus and future projections. - Interest in sorority life.

-These indicators suggest changes are necessary for the primary recruitment style selected:
+These indicators suggest changes are necessary for the primary recruitment style executed:

-- Panhellenic lost a greater percentage of potential new members (PNMs) between registration and the open house round than in previous years. - More women withdrew from the process between the open house round and preference round. - Quota has increased or decreased during the past three years. - The Panhellenic community lost chapters on campus, although recruitment numbers are stable or increasing. - Chapter(s) matched less than half of quota even with recruitment numbers stable or increasing. - All chapters are consistently recruiting to total and there is still a surplus of interested women who are not participating in the current primary recruitment because of its structure/style.
+- Panhellenic lost more PNMs between registration and the open house round than in previous years. - More women withdrew from the process between the open house round and preference round. - The Panhellenic community lost chapters on campus, although recruitment numbers are stable or increasing. - Chapter(s) matched less than half of quota even with recruitment numbers stable or increasing. - All chapters are consistently recruiting to total and there is still a surplus of interested women who are not participating in the current primary recruitment because of its structure/style.